zaeonNineZero/Flans-Mod-Plus-Plus/README.md

 * Boat Vehicles have improved physics; they stop moving when out of water, and will not change pitch/roll.
 * Vehicle idle sounds (used when Throttle is near or at 0 while the driver's seat is occupied) can be set to continue looping regardless of throttle level, providing a background motor sound.
 * Acceleration/Deceleration rates and Traction can be configured in the vehicle config .txt files.
+* Vehicle sound threshold config lines for controlling the throttle level at which driving sounds start playing.

 * Engines can now be configured to only take certain types of fuel.
 If the Fuel Type of the fuel item does not match the Fuel Type of the engine, no fuel will be added to the engine.
 * Fuel items can now leave behind other items when emptied.
 For example, a Gasoline Can can turn into an Empty Fuel Can once all of its fuel is consumed.